grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __anynomous__ : That makes bounties not very scalable indeed, if in the end implementing it take to much time.

 __yeastplume__ : Again, I'm not in favour of if and I'm not agreeing to review any code produced by one.
-If you issue a bounty for something, you need to have a plan to review it that's not assuming we're going to do it then maintain it afterwards
+If you issue a bounty for something, you need to have a plan to review it that's not assuming we're going to do it then maintain it afterwards.

 👍 anonymous,vegyclol